MattUnderscoreZhang/AIEmotion/README.md

 ### Conversion Between Representations

 Conversion between representations requires using an LLM.
 This is because the emotional interpretation of a physiological reaction is context-dependent.
+Note that converting between different representations is also very inexact, and you will very likely not get the same vector back from doing an inverse operation.

 ## Complex Emotional Representations